 Above: “Wallpapering is the one thing we don’t do ourselves,” says Tara.
 “Pros do it so well and so quickly.”
 Shown here, Temptation, an eccentric 1889 CFA Voysey pattern from Trustworth Studios that the owners picked out at the start of the project (“Along the way, they visited a few times, but really let us do our thing,” says Tara.
 “The house came together so much in the last weeks that there was a big reveal at the end”).
 Percy built the headboard from barn wood.
 The brass lamp is a $10 Brimfield find.

-Above: The lofty master bedroom–formerly “painted red, blue, and yellow with a huge black pillar bed and cascading seventies chandelier”–was quieted down with tinted plaster walls and barn paneling (built-in ledge headboard included).
-Tara spotted the Twigs Pendant Light on Wayfair: “When I first saw it, I thought it was weird.
+Above: The lofty master bedroom—formerly “painted red, blue, and yellow with a huge black pillar bed and cascading seventies chandelier”—was quieted down with tinted plaster walls and barn paneling (built-in ledge headboard included).
+Tara spotted the Twigs Pendant Light (which is, unfortunately, discontinued) on Wayfair: “When I first saw it, I thought it was weird.
 Then I ordered something else, and seeing it made me long for the weird bird’s nest.”
+Source a similar light from VIWEI, a seller on Etsy.
 The built-in bookshelf is original.
 The bedding is from House of Baltic Linen on Etsy.

-Above: The master bath–also custom plastered and here sealed with polyurethane–features a metal-topped rustic sink, likely from a potting shed, that a friend’s mother spotted at a Massachusetts flea market.
+Above: The master bath—also custom-plastered and here sealed with polyurethane—features a metal-top rustic sink, likely from a potting shed, that a friend’s mother spotted at a Massachusetts flea market.
 Percy and Tara replaced a “nasty little glass shower stall” with an open design patterned with marble hex tiles from Home Depot.
 The globe sconces came from a favorite local source, Zaborski Emporium, architectural salvage specialists in Kingston, New York.